GameDisplayer/Deep-QLearning-Multi-Agent-Perspective-for-Traffic-Signal-Control/README.md

 > Note : it is possible that anaconda does not have the latest version of `cudnn` available.
 If this is the case, you can download it on the [official NVIDA website](https://developer.nvidia.com/rdp/cudnn-download) and paste the dll files in `C:\Users\<name>\anaconda3\envs\<env name>\Library\bin`.

+## Code structure :

+- `TLCS` combines the files for 1-only intersection
+- `2TLCS` focuses on the 2-intersection simulations